USEPA/WNTR/documentation/developers.rst

 * Code is expected to be documented using Read the Docs.

 * Code is expected to be sufficiently tested using Travis CI.  `Sufficient` is judged by the strength of the test and code coverage.
-80% code coverage is recommended.
+An 80% code coverage is recommended.

 * Large files (> 1Mb) will not be committed to the repository without prior approval.